coq/coq/dev/doc/MERGING.md

 put the approriate label.
 Otherwise, they are expected to merge the PR using the [merge script](../tools/merge-pr.sh).

+When CI has a few failures which look spurious, restarting the corresponding jobs is a good way of ensuring this was indeed the case.
+To restart a job on Travis, you should connect using your GitHub account;
+being part of the Coq organization on GitHub should give you the permission to do so.
+To restart a job on GitLab CI, you should sign into GitLab (this can be done using a GitHub account); if you are part of the
+[Coq organization on GitLab](https://gitlab.com/coq), you should see a "Retry" button; otherwise, send a request to join the organization.

 When the PR has conflicts, the assignee can either:
 - ask the author to rebase the branch, fixing the conflicts
 - warn the author that they are going to rebase the branch, and push to the